hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

 .. note::

-   While compiling with "-march=native" will result in better performance for a single type of CPU microarchitecture, the "-march=x86-64-v4" setting marginally compromises performance, to allow for a more generic installation compatible with microarchitectures from skylake or more recent.
+   Compared to "-march=native", the "-march=x86-64-v4" setting will discard certain microarchitecture-specific optimizations (potentially with a minor performance impact) to allow for a more generic installation which will run on any AVX512-capable x86-64 CPU (e.g. Skylake and newer for Intel CPUs and Zen4 and newer for AMD CPUs).
 For most users this will be the more desirable option as it makes switching between different types of compute nodes a lot easier.
+If some of the node types you want to utilize do not support this microarchitecture level, you can e.g. choose ``-march=x86-64-v3`` instead.

 .. warning::

-   The ``-march=x86-64-v4`` flag is used as the default for microarchitecture optimization targeting Intel Skylake and newer processors.
-However, this flag is only supported in GCC version 11 and later.
-If you are using an older version of R that relies on an earlier GCC version, ``-march=x86-64-v4`` may not be recognized.
+   Compiler options such as ``-march=x86-64-v3`` and ``-march=x86-64-v4`` are only supported in GCC version 11 and later.
+If you are using an older version of R that relies on an earlier GCC version, ``-march=x86-64-v...`` will not be recognized.
 In such cases, you can run ``gcc --target-help`` to view the list of supported ``-march`` values and choose a more appropriate setting.

 If you want to enable git within the RStudio Project you can add the ``--enable-git`` flag.